 1) When filling up the bath, always run the cold water tap before you turn on the hot tap.

 2) If your home does not have them already, installing Thermostatic Mixing Valves (TMVs) will greatly reduce the risk of scalds, as the devices mix water to a safe controlled temperature at the outlet.

 3) Remember to have your TMVs (and all of your plumbing system) regularly serviced.

 4) Upgrade your shower to a model that includes a built-in TMV.

 5) Consider installing low surface temperature radiators or radiator covers if you have particularly vulnerable people within your home.

 If you are on social media, you can get involved in this year's event too.
 Simply use the hashtags #BeBurnsAware and #SafeTea in your posts to help spread the word.

-You can find out more on scalding, Thermostatic Mixing Valves (TMVs) and general water safety at www.ciphe.org.uk/safe-water
+You can find out more on scalding, Thermostatic Mixing Valves (TMVs) and general water safety on the CIPHE website.

 If you want professional advice on installing TMVs and how you can make your home safer from hot water scalds, call in your CIPHE registered plumber.
 Find one online via CIPHE's find-a-plumber directory.